Microsoft Software Asset Management (SAM)

 Ensuring License Compliance and Governance

-Staying compliant with Microsoftโs licensing terms is the foundation of SAM.
-Compliance means having the correct licenses for all deployed software and services, and adhering to the specific usage rights those licenses grant.
+Staying compliant with Microsoft’s licensing terms is the foundation of SAM.
+Compliance means having the correct licenses for all deployed software and services and adhering to the specific usage rights granted by those licenses.

 Achieving this requires robust governance and proactive management:

-- Establish a Definitive License Inventory: Keep a centralized repository of all your Microsoft license entitlements โ contracts (Enterprise Agreements, CSP subscriptions, etc.), product keys, purchase records, and the Microsoft License Statement if available.
+- Establish a Definitive License Inventory: maintain a centralized repository of all your Microsoft license entitlements, including contracts (such as Enterprise Agreements and CSP subscriptions), product keys, purchase records, and the Microsoft License Statement, if available.
 This inventory should map licenses to the software or services in use.

 - Implement SAM Policies and Controls: Define clear policies for software procurement, deployment, and retirement.
-Only authorized staff should be able to install or provision Microsoft software and follow procedures that check for available licenses first.
+Only authorized staff should be able to install or provision Microsoft software and follow procedures that verify the availability of licenses first.
 Use technical controls where possible (such as restricting unauthorized installations or using group policies/cloud policies to enforce license compliance settings).

-- Stay Educated on Licensing Rules: Microsoftโs product terms and licensing rules frequently change.
-SAM professionals should stay up-to-date on licensing guides for products like SQL Server (with its core-based licensing and virtualization rights), Windows Server (per-core with CAL requirements, or per-processor on legacy agreements), and Azure services.
-This knowledge helps avoid unintentional misuse โ for instance, knowing that a passive failover SQL Server requires a license unless covered by Software Assurance benefits, or that using certain Power Platform features might require additional licenses.
+- Stay Educated on Licensing Rules: Microsoft’s product terms and licensing rules frequently change.
+SAM professionals should stay up-to-date on licensing guides for products such as SQL Server (with its core-based licensing and virtualization rights), Windows Server (per-core licensing with CAL requirements or per-processor on legacy agreements), and Azure services.
+This knowledge helps avoid unintentional misuse, for instance, by knowing that a passive failover SQL Server requires a license unless covered by Software Assurance benefits, or that using certain Power Platform features may require additional licenses.

-The servers were set up by a project team who assumed the hostโs Datacenter license covered all VMs, but the Datacenter edition was not applied.
+The servers were set up by a project team that assumed the host’s data center license covered all VMs, but the data center edition was not applied.

 Read Microsoft SAM – License Compliance and Governance.